 PESS conducts 3-E (energy, economic and environmental) analysis of nuclear technologies and their competitors, focusing on competitive energy markets, environmental impacts and sustainable energy development.

 PESS maintains information references of energy and economic data for all IAEA Member States, plus nuclear power projections through 2050.
 A project on Indicators for Sustainable Energy Development (ISED) is in progress.
 To see IAEA energy and electricity projections, including animated charts, please click here.

 As the expert UN agency on nuclear energy, the IAEA conducts research and provides input for international negotiations on climate change and sustainable development.
-The IAEA will participate in the 19th session of the Conference of the Parties to the UNFCCC (COP19) and the 9th session of the Conference of the Parties serving as the Meeting of the Parties to the Kyoto Protocol (CMP9) from 11 to 22 November and host a side event on Economics of Climate Change Mitigation: UN Support.
+The IAEA participated in the 19th session of the Conference of the Parties to the UNFCCC (COP19) and the 9th session of the Conference of the Parties serving as the Meeting of the Parties to the Kyoto Protocol (CMP9) from 11 to 22 November 2013 and hosted a side event on Economics of Climate Change Mitigation: UN Support.
 Please click here to learn more about IAEA's participation at COP19.